-We obtained an understanding of the Group's inventory valuation process and performed test of controls.
-We obtained and reviewed management's assessment and calculation of the net realizable values of inventories.
-We tested management's costing procedure in evaluating the weighted average unit cost per inventory item.
+We obtained an understanding of management's process in assessing the net realizable values of the inventories.
+We reviewed management's assessment of the net realizable values of inventories.
+We discussed with management and reviewed the assumptions used by management in arriving at the allowance for obsolescence of inventories.
 On a sample basis, we tested the net realizable value by obtaining the selling price and cost to sell of the inventories based on their recent transactions.
-Also we reviewed the comparison between the lower of cost and the net realizable value in calculating the amount of the allowance.
-Also, we attended the inventory counts of the major subsidiaries and observed management procedures in identifying obsolete inventories.
+We attended the inventory counts of the major subsidiaries and observed management procedures in identifying obsolete inventories.